 1. Why oh why does the press and public take such offence to someone having an affair.
 Can any of us really take the moral high-ground?
 The only reason this is news is because of his position.
 How many of us have had an affair?
 Did this make world news?

-Tiger Woods is the prime example of how we seem to forget our own faults and focus on another and due to their public profile lay blame.
+Tiger Woods is the prime example of how we seem to forget our own faults and focus on another and due to their public profile – we really do like to lay the blame at another’s doorstep.
 People really ought to appreciate that this type of journalism is just a form of public stoning.
 Seriously folks, when Tiger Woods was a single guy how much press did he get for having multiple relationships?
 Zero!
 Why?
 Well the truth is that with his looks and money we would all be playing the field.
 Tiger, in my opinion made one mistake… He got married!

-2. Should the press have freedom to soil anyone in the public eye over an affair.
-Sure, if he was sleeping with a Chinese Agent then surely this would be questionable but which guy doesn’t secretly harbor thoughts of a younger and new woman in their life after years of marriage.
-We are after all animals and the male species has one job – procreate as much as possible.
-Yes, we do live in a so call monogamous society but this is by mans design and not by natural intervention.
+2. Should the press have freedom to soil anyone in the public eye over an affair?
+Sure, if he was sleeping with a Chinese Agent then surely this would be questionable but which guy doesn’t secretly harbor thoughts of a younger and new woman in their life after years of marriage?
+We are after all just animals and the male species has one job – procreate as much as possible.
+Yes, we do live in a so call monogamous society but this is by mans intervention and not by natural design.

 3. I’m not privy as to how well David Petraeus conducted his position or how effective he was in directing the CIA but I would hazard a guess that he was pretty adept otherwise he wouldn’t of had the job in the first place nor lasted as long as he did.
 I would therefore have to conclude that he was in fact good at his job and considering the length of the affair it obviously didn’t have any detrimental effect on his performance as Director of the CIA.

-What President Obama needs to do is to defend David Petraeus, not for his indiscretion, but for his ability to do the job and that ladies and gentleman is what is at stake here – removing someone who is capable over what really is a trivial matter that should be sorted out in the privacy of David Petraeus home with his wife.
+What President Obama needs to do is to defend David Petraeus, not for his indiscretion, but for his ability to do the job and that ladies and gentleman is what is at stake here – removing someone who is highly capable, over what really is a trivial matter, is ridiculous and the matter should, and only, be sorted out in the privacy of David Petraeus home with his wife.